awsdocs/aws-codebuild-user-guide/doc_source/project-sharing.md

 To share a project with organizational units or an entire organization, you must enable sharing with AWS Organizations\.
 For more information, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html) in the *AWS RAM User Guide*\.

-You can use the CodeBuild console, AWS RAM console, or the AWS CLI to share a project that you own\.
+You can use the AWS CodeBuild console, AWS RAM console, or the AWS CLI to share a project that you own\.

 **To share a project that you own \(CodeBuild console\)**